xiaoxi-s/xiaoxi-s.github.io/index.md

   In general, accuracy for lighting evaluation can be tricky to evaluate.
 We use L2 distances with a predefined threshold to evaluate our model quantitatively.
 In particular, the location and the RGB value of a given light source are evaluated separately with their corresponding thresholds.
 However, as threshold based methods are limited to the choice of thresholds, we provide sensitivity analysis for our EXR model to determine the effects of different thresholds.

-#### Sensitivity Analysis
+### Sensitivity Analysis for the EXR model

-  For the EXR model, we provide sensitivity analysis for its performance.

-  Specifically, sensitivity analysis includes the following steps:
+  The sensitivity analysis includes the following steps:

   - Determine a step size and a "reasonable" range of the parameter, in this case, the threshold for counting accuracy.
   - Quantize the range with the step size to generate a sequence of thresholds.